Editorial novelty

 In the protagonist's story there is a flight, from Tarragona to Barcelona, also crossed by class consciousness.

-— They made me believe that who I was and where I came from was worthless.
-It is what Annie Ernaux says, to write to avenge my race.
-I come from a family of farmers, of bricklayers, from a house where there were no books or service doors.
+— They made me believe that what I was and where I was from was worthless.
+It's what Annie Ernaux says, about writing to avenge my race.
+I come from a family of peasants, of bricklayers, from a house where there were no books or servant entrances.
 For me, Barcelona was the place of literature.
-I remember I went to Guinardó and thought: "Here Marsé wrote that novel, here Matute lived, Rodoreda passed by here".
+I remember going to Guinardó and thinking: "Here Marsé wrote that novel, here Matute lived, Rodoreda passed through here."
 I was fascinated, I walked down the street in a new dress.
 I grew up with the idea that Barcelona was everything, then my heart broke a little.

 Cargando